SAP/luigi/docs/luigi-core-api.md

 Add search parameters to url.
 If hash routing is enabled the search parameters will be set after the hash.
-If there are already search params they will be overwritten.

 ##### Parameters